intel-agency/DotnetAgents/DotnetAgents/docs/ARCHITECTURE_DOCUMENTATION.md

 | **Task History** | 🟢 Low | No audit trail |
 | **User Authentication** | 🟡 Medium | Hardcoded "test-user" |
 | **Permission System** | 🟡 Medium | `PermissionService` exists but unused |

+Open slots in the roadmap align with existing extension points.
+SignalR can sit beside the current minimal APIs, a tasks monitoring page can reuse the same `AgentDbContext` queries as the worker, and the dormant `PermissionService` can begin enforcing rules once proper authentication replaces the hardcoded user IDs.

 ---